wix/stylable/packages/stylable.io/docs/references/pseudo-classes.md

 ```

 > **Note**
-> When writing custom mappping, ensure your custom selector targets a simple selector, and not a CSS child selector.
+> When writing custom mapping, ensure your custom selector targets a simple selector, and not a CSS child selector.

 ## State inheritance